 As you can see, perfection can be a real problem.
 Where you are on the spectrum will determine your strategy for breaking free.
 Here are a few helpful tips to get you on the right path.

 - Examine Your Motivation: Why are you addicted to perfectionism?
 Are you trying to become a better person, or are you just trying to impress someone or meet the expectations of others?
 Neither of these reasons is very healthy and needs to be examined.

 - Eliminate the word “should” from your vocabulary: The moment you start using this word in a conversation, you’re already slipping down the slope of perfectionism.
 Remind yourself you don’t need validation from anyone.
 You’re good.
 Just be you.

 - Consider Lowering Your Standards: One characteristic of perfectionists is setting the bar impossibly too high.
 You can still have high standards, just not perfect ones.
 You don’t have to give 100 percent to everything that you do.
 If you make a mistake along the way, give yourself grace.
 It’s “perfectly” okay to be a human being.
 One that makes mistakes and learns from them instead of punishing yourself for making them.

 - Resist the Temptation Of Comparison: We all know that “comparison is the thief of joy.”
 Yet, we still do it.
 And no one does it better than a perfectionist.
-You must get a handle on the comparison trap to slay this dragon.
+It would be best if you got a handle on the comparison trap to slay this dragon.

 - Get Some Quality Sleep: Perfectionists love to skimp on sleep because they are chasing an elusive goal: perfection.
 Sleep deprivation leads to poorer decision-making and a weakened resolve.
 To rise above perfectionism, start with getting a good night’s sleep.
 Sleep allows you to do everything better.